Back to Projects

 (The original schema uses '*' to designate NOT -- inversion or active low.
 I've used the overbar.
 I've also renamed CLOCK* to /STROBE because that's what it does.)

-The purpose of that cluster of 6 XORs (1 ½ ICs), 4-input NOR (½ IC), 2-input NOR (¼ IC), and 2-input NAND (¼ IC), in the original is to compare the value in the 74C174 latch with the keyboard scanning count and provide an active low at the NAND output when the two values are equal.
-This can be done by a single chip, a 74HC688, called an 8-bit equality detector.
+In the original circuit the purpose of that cluster of 6 XORs (1 ½ ICs), 4-input NOR (½ IC), 2-input NOR (¼ IC), and 2-input NAND (¼ IC) is to compare the value in the 74C174 latch with the keyboard scanning count and provide an active low at the NAND output when the two values are equal.
+This can be done by a single chip that didn't exist when the Ob2V was created, a 74HC688 (in yellow,) 8-bit equality detector.
 This reduces the number of chips and also eliminates the hassle of interconnecting all those XORs, NORs and NAND -- twice!
 The 74HC688 can be used in other designs that compare groups of bits.
 Since it compares two 8-bit values, here two P inputs and two Q inputs are held at 0, Gnd, as is the /Enable.
 (Curious that inputs be designated 'Q' -- that's usually reserved for flip-flops, latch and counter outputs.)

 The RIGHT CHANNEL logic is the same as the LEFT, with its corresponding 'R' signals substituted for 'L.' Note that either circuit alone can function as a mono keyboard if the xTAKEN input to the 4-input NOR at the bottom left is held low.
 Note also that 'Left' and 'Right' do not refer to pressed key locations on the keyboard, but to which CV and Gate channel has 'First' priority as set by the MODE switch.
 The two channels could just as legitimately be called A&B or 1&2.

-If my understanding of the logic is correct, the pulse that clocks the 74HC174 happens only when a key is first pressed, to store the scan count for comparison on suceeding scans.
+If my understanding of the logic is correct, the pulse that clocks the latch (which I've changed to a 74HC574 because its pinout makes more sense than the 74C174,) happens only when a key is first pressed, to store the scan count for comparison on suceeding scans.
 This can possibly be used to derive a Trigger, but the pulse would have to be stretched.
-There will be leftover gates and inverters with which to do this.
-(Or not.)

 Full Left-Right Schematic